 - Durable and will protect against wind, bugs, rocks, etc.

-- Lightweight but a bit more durable (than Arc’teryx Gamma or Outdoor Research).
+- Lightweight but a bit more durable.

 - Has a waistband/belt.